Omar1489/Puzzle/README.md

 # Puzzle
-This is a Prolog project that generates a puzzle where each column n is the same row n+1, and vice versa.
+Prolog project that generates a puzzle where each column n is the same row n+1, and vice versa.
 Both diagonals are equal.